 Stock up on Thanksgiving Wines

-What could be more heart warming than this family celebration at Charles M. Schulz Museum, where you and your loved ones can help prepare a re-creation of Snoopy’s Thanksgiving meal of toast, popcorn, and jelly beans from the classic television holiday special?
-The fun runs from noon to 4 p.m. on Nov.
-14, 2015, rounded out with hands-on crafts, and games.
+What could be more heartwarming than this family celebration at Charles M. Schulz Museum, where you and your loved ones can help prepare a re-creation of Snoopy’s Thanksgiving meal of toast, popcorn, and jelly beans from the classic television holiday special?
+The fun runs from 1 to 4 p.m. on Nov.
+19, 2016, rounded out with viewing the animated classic A Charlie Brown Thanksgiving on the big screen, hands-on crafts, and games.
 More details.

-From 5 to 9 p.m. on Nov 14, 2015, downtown Santa Rosa’s SOFA Art District comes alive with open houses from the neighborhood’s 30+ art studios, street performers, live music, fire dancers, and more.
+From 5 to 9 p.m. on Nov.
+19, 2016, downtown Santa Rosa’s SOFA Art District comes alive with open houses from the neighborhood’s 30+ art studios, street performers, giant puppets live music, fire dancers, and marching band.
 Free and family friendly, it’s worth a visit just for the rollicking, one-of-a-kind electric Sofa Parade that’s exactly what it sounds like.

 Take a Hike